In fact, many games will even proudly display the icon "Series X/S".

-But what exactly does that mean?
-And, how different will they be to the same games on Xbox One X?
+But what exactly does Optimised for Series X/S mean?
+And, how different will titles be to the same games on Xbox One X?
 We explain all here.

-Like with the Xbox One X, which had (and still has) games listed as "Enhanced for Xbox One X", the Xbox Series X will have titles badged as Optimised for Series X. They even come with their own, snazzy logo (above).
+Like with the Xbox One X, which had (and still has) games listed as "Enhanced for Xbox One X", the Xbox Series X and Series S will have titles badged as Optimised for Series X/S. They even come with their own, snazzy logo (above).
 But what does that signify?

-- Best upcoming Xbox Series X games: The top next-gen games to put on your wishlist
+- Best upcoming Xbox Series X/S games: The top next-gen games to put on your wishlist

 - Xbox Series X vs Xbox One X: What's the difference?

-Well, it basically means that when a game runs on the all-singing and dancing Xbox Series X, it will offer enhanced graphical performance over the same game running on an Xbox One, maybe even some extra in-game extras.
+Well, it basically means that when a game runs on the all-singing and dancing Xbox Series X or more affordable Series S, it will offer graphical performance enhancements over the same game running on an Xbox One, maybe even some extra in-game extras.

-That could mean developers raising the frame rate of the game, up to 120fps, or ensuring it plays in native 4K (rather than the cut back or dynamic UHD resolutions many Xbox One X titles offer).
+That could mean developers raising the frame rate of the game, up to 120fps, or ensuring it plays in native 4K on Series X (1440p on Series S) rather than the cut back or dynamic UHD resolutions many Xbox One X titles offer.

-They could even add further draw distances, ray-tracing, or any other graphical wizardry that only the Xbox Series X is capable of.
+They could even add further draw distances, ray-tracing, or any other graphical wizardry that only the Xbox Series X/S are capable of.

-Any of these extra features could result in a game being tagged as Optimised for Xbox Series X.
+Any of these extra features could result in a game being tagged as Optimised for Xbox Series X/S.

 Nor does it need to hit 60fps minimum (the suggested "standard" frame rate of the new console).
-Ubisoft, for example, will only guarantee that Assassin's Creed Valhalla will run at 30fps on Series X.
+Ubisoft, for example, will only guarantee that Assassin's Creed Valhalla will run at 30fps on Series X and S.